mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

 Diagnostic Message
 ==================
 Messages that are exchanged by clients and servers during UDS communications are usually called `diagnostic messages`.
-In the documentation and the implementation, `UDS message` name is also used.
+In the documentation and the implementation, `UDS message` name is also in use.

-We distinguish two types of diagnostic messages depending on a transmitter:
+We distinguish two types of diagnostic messages depending on who is a transmitter:
  - `diagnostic request`_
  - `diagnostic response`_

 UDS communication is always initiated by a client who sends a `diagnostic request`_ to a network that it has direct connection with.
 The client might not be directly connected to a desired recipient(s) of the request, therefore some